tmduddy/django-weather/README.md

 - [ ] create a /city/state/ route to allow users to get weather by city, state

+- [ ] build a basic frontend to display the results

+- [ ] add basic signin functionality

 - [ ] create a /weather-report/ route to allow users to enter the weather at a location

+- [ ] build a basic frontend for user input